"This is a giant robot saga the same way Twin Peaks was a cop show."

 Through the Eyes of Madness: It's debatable whether the final two anime episodes really happened or were all taking place in Shinji and the other protagonist's heads.

 Throw the Dog a Bone: Shinji's only moments of 'happiness' are so far and few they deserve their own drinking game.
-Let's see: when Gendo or Misato actually praise him overtly; when Rei reacts somewhat warmly to his presence; when he can hang around with Toji and Kensuke; when he thinks he's fusing with his mom; when Kaworu stands close to him looking handsome and saying ambiguous things.
+Let's see: when Gendou or Misato actually praise him overtly; when Rei reacts somewhat warmly to his presence; when he can hang around with Touji and Kensuke; when he thinks he's fusing with his mom; when Kaworu stands close to him looking handsome and saying ambiguous things.
 That's all.
 Every form of comfort has gotten out of his reach by the time The End of Evangelion happens.
 But congratulations, Shinji and all the children of the world!

 Toilet Humor: In the first Petit EVA short, Unit 01 trades lunches with Shinji...but its lunch is nothing but batteries.
 Unit 01 expects Shinji to eat, so he does.
 The last scene shows Shinji coming out of a bathroom stall holding his butt and groaning.